Lesson Flow

 • Confirm file completeness, schema conformance, and version compatibility.

-• Log dataset identifiers and checksums.
+• Log dataset identifiers, CAVE materialization version, and checksums.

 2. Artifact and anomaly screening

-• Triage issues by likely biological impact.
+• Triage issues by likely biological impact: high-impact issues block analysis; low-impact issues are documented and accepted.

 3. Cleaning transforms